-- When each segment ends, students should stop and hold up the puppets that show the mood of the piece they heard.
+- When each segment ends, students should stop and hold up the stick puppet that shows the mood of the piece they heard.

 - Continue until you’ve played through the entire playlist and each student has had a chance to hold up their puppet.

-If you’re a Feierabend fan (like me), then you’re familiar with Arioso Land.
+If you follow the Feierabend method, then you’re familiar with Arioso Land.
 This is an imaginary place where students go to create their own tunes.
-Lomax: the Hound of Music Curriculum (based on the writings of Feierabend) does a good job of explaining the sequence and purpose of Arioso:
+Lomax: the Hound of Music Curriculum (inspired by the writings of Feierabend) does a good job of explaining the sequence and purpose of Arioso:

 “Arioso” is vocal exercise that has children spontaneously create tunes.
 Just as children develop a repertoire of words and are able to create sentences to express themselves based on those words, children should be encouraged to make up original tunes and songs.
 The more tunes and songs that they have learned and the more opportunities they have to make up tunes and songs, the better their “Arioso” attempts will become.